Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Component selection - other parts;

 85.7 f/C per m^2/s or 0.84 pC/G, 770pF, >500MR.
-Looking at the graphs the frequency response falls below 15Hz but there is a worthwhile frequency response at <5Hz.
+Looking at the graph, the frequency response falls below 15Hz, but there is a worthwhile frequency response at <5Hz.

 ZXCL330H5TA 3.3V reg with enable.
 35p 10 off.

-- Is a lower voltage drop regulator/reference.
+- It is a lower voltage drop regulator/reference.

 - Not used based on the Microprocessor and Xbee module datasheet review.

-Change op-amp to:
+Change the op-amp to:

 MCP652

-The components that would be on a long delivery or there is little doubt about should be ordered by now.
+The components that would be on a long delivery or there is little doubt should be ordered by now.

 --------------------------------------------------------------------------

-The peak to peak detector below (mid right) has ambiguous two feedback paths but this allows us to do some arithmetic whilst thinking how to implement a feedback switch or another solution.
+The peak to peak detector below (mid right) has two ambiguous feedback paths but this allows us to do some arithmetic whilst thinking how to implement a feedback switch or another solution.
 This design would fit within the CAD design limit.
 The problem could be resolved by using a conventional half-wave peak detector for example that would only capture peaks of one polarity.

 ------------------------------------------------------------------